-As we shop, many of us collect loyalty points from multiple companies and throughout a lifetime this can amount to a substantial value.
-So what happens to unclaimed loyalty points when we die?
-This blog post explores how different retailers treat rewards and points after death.
+As we shop, many of us collect loyalty points from various companies, and throughout a lifetime this can amount to a substantial value.
+However, many of these points will remain unclaimed.

-Tesco Clubcard is one of the leading loyalty schemes in the UK and shoppers are awarded one point for every £1 spent in store or online.
+Tesco Clubcard is one of the leading loyalty schemes in the UK and shoppers are awarded one point for every £1 spent in-store or online.
 Additionally, they award one point for every £2 spent on fuel.
 The points collected are then turned into vouchers which can be spent on groceries, fun days out, and much more.
 150 points are worth a £1.50 Tesco voucher or alternatively, you can get up to three times the value of your vouchers if you spend with Tesco Reward Partners.

 Sainsbury’s Nectar Card

 However, they do allow points to be passed on death.
-The rules set out that “points can only be transferred from a Nectar Account to another Nectar Account on death or divorce if adequate evidence of the legal division of points is given to us.”
-Sainsbury’s have said that they assess what processes will need to be followed on a case by case basis.
+The rules set out that 'points can only be transferred from a Nectar Account to another Nectar Account on death or divorce if adequate evidence of the legal division of points is given to us'.
+Sainsbury’s has said that they assess what processes will need to be followed on a case-by-case basis.
 This often involves providing a copy of the death certificate.
 The nominated beneficiary should get in touch with Nectar directly if they wish to transfer the loyalty points collected by a deceased relative.

 Boots also allows members to pass their points to a nominated beneficiary.
 All cardholders need to do is get in touch with the Boots Customer Care team by emailing firstname.lastname@example.org or calling 0345 124 4545.
 Usually, they’ll require the Boots Advantage Card Number, the member’s name and contact details, and the name of the person to whom the points will be transferred.

-Avios allows members to collect points for flights, online shopping and hotel visits.
-The points can then be spent on flights with the International Airlines Group, hotels and car hire.
+Avios allows members to collect points for flights, online shopping, and hotel visits.
+The points can then be spent on flights with the International Airlines Group, hotels, and car hire.

 Costa Coffee Club

-The M&S Sparks club allowed members to collect 10 sparks every time they shopped and for every £1 spent in store or online.
+The M&S Sparks club allowed members to collect 10 sparks every time they shopped and for every £1 spent in-store or online.
 Additionally, 25 sparks were rewarded by writing a review, and offers tailored to members’ buying habits were gifted.
 Whilst the M&S Sparks club still continues to offer tailored promotions, they ‘waved goodbye to confusing points’ in 2020, therefore, all accumulated points have now been lost and cannot be transferred.

-Kings Court Trust are experts in estate administration; the process of dealing with a loved one’s legal and tax affairs after they’ve passed away.
-We are an award-winning probate and estate administration provider who handles the complicated practicalities after death, so families can focus on life’s important moments.
+Kings Court Trust are experts in estate administration; this is the process of dealing with a loved one’s legal and tax affairs after they’ve passed away.
+We are an award-winning probate and estate administration provider who handles the complicated practicalities after death so that families can focus on life’s important moments.